rstone770/cliplet/README.md

 		 */
 		chatter: [
-		  'Press the print screen key and paste the image into an image editor to save your work.', 'Try clicking on a link on to navigate.',
+		  'Press the print screen key and paste the image into an image editor to save your work.', 'Try clicking on a link to navigate.',
 		  'Can\'t find what you are looking for?
-Try asking Jeves.'
+Try Ask Jeeves.'
 		]
 	}
 };